Mathematical economics: Augustin Cournot

 Cournot, a professor of mathematics, developed a mathematical treatment in 1838 for duopoly—a market condition defined by competition between two sellers.
 This treatment of competition, first published in Researches into the Mathematical Principles of Wealth, is referred to as Cournot duopoly.
 It is assumed that both sellers had equal access to the market and could produce their goods without cost.
 Further, it assumed that both goods were homogeneous.
-Each seller would vary her output based on the output of the other and the market price would be determined by the total quantity supplied.
-The profit for each firm would be determined by multiplying their output by the per unit market price.
-Differentiating the profit function with respect to quantity supplied for each firm left a system of linear equations, the simultaneous solution of which gave the equilibrium quantity, price and profits.
+Each seller would vary their output based on the other's output, and the market price would be determined by the total quantity supplied.
+The profit for each firm would be determined by multiplying its output by the per unit market price.
+Differentiating the profit function with respect to quantity supplied for each firm left a system of linear equations, the simultaneous solution of which gave the equilibrium quantity, price, and profits.
 Cournot's contributions to the mathematization of economics would be neglected for decades, but eventually influenced many of the marginalists.
 Cournot's models of duopoly and oligopoly also represent one of the first formulations of non-cooperative games.
-Today the solution can be given as a Nash equilibrium but Cournot's work preceded modern game theory by over 100 years.
+Today, the solution can be given as a Nash equilibrium, but Cournot's work preceded modern game theory by over 100 years.